 4. Consider a Disney Credit Card – But Use it Wisely

 Many frequent Disney visitors get one of the Disney credit cards from Chase (the Disney Premier Visa Card or the Disney Visa Card), thinking it will save them big on a Disney vacation.
 For folks not in the travel hacking world, one of these seems like an obvious travel credit card to get.
-I’ve written up a complete review of these two Disney credit cards to assess whether they are “worth it,” but here’s the bottom line.
+Here’s the bottom line about whether these cards are “worth it.”
 The cards are great to have and use for perks and discounts but they aren’t a great value for earning rewards or even for the usual signup bonuses.
 If you want to earn money for a Disney vacation, you get more flexibility from a cash back card.
 You can get one of these cards with my blessing, but only use it for the perks and don’t put regular non-Disney spending on it.

 5. Buy Discount Tickets

 Don’t have time for keeping track of gift cards or new credit cards?
 That’s ok.
 Travel hacking really isn’t for everyone and even I tire of some of the smallest tasks it can require on occasion.

 At the very least, you should still be getting your park tickets at a discount.
 I have a partnership with the largest seller of Disneyland vacations, Get Away Today, where you can buy any multi-day tickets or Disneyland vacation packages at a discount.
 Use promo code TYKES10 for an extra $10 off all package stays of 2 nights or more.
 These are the same tickets with all of the same privileges and access that you can get at the Disney gates.
 There’s just no reason to pay full price so grab these savings at the very least!